sohaibfarooqi/tensorflow-for-deep-learning/README.md

-# tesnorflow-for-deep-learning
+# Tesnorflow for Deep-Learning
-Code example from book: "TensorFlow for Deep Learning - From Linear Regression to Reinforcement Learning"
+Code example from book: "TensorFlow for Deep Learning - From Linear Regression to Reinforcement Learning" By ""